-Oudmaijer & Parr (2010) obtained high angular resolution (0.07 - 0.1'') infrared images for a sample of 40 B stars and 39 Be stars in order to search for companions and determine the binary fraction of both samples.
+Oudmaijer & Parr (2010) obtained high angular resolution (0.07-0.1 arcsec) infrared images for a sample of 40 B stars and 39 Be stars in order to search for companions and determine the binary fraction of both samples.
 These angular separations correspond to distances of 20-1000 au and for such separations, binary components will only interact in highly eccentric systems.
-For both samples, they find an identical binary fraction of $\sim 30\%$ and conclude that binarity cannot be responsible for the Be phenomenon in these wide binaries, although it does not exclude that it can happen in some cases.
-On the other hand, the most likely descendants of close WR+Oe binary systems would be a High Mass X-Ray binary (HMXB).
-According to Liu et al. (2006), about 60% of HMXBs have a Be star as the non-compact component.
-Of course, these are close systems with the longest reported period being 262.0 days.
-But this high fraction strongly suggests that mass and angular momentum transfer in massive binaries is an important way of spinning up a main sequence star and leading to the Be/Oe phenomenon.
+For both samples, they find an identical binary fraction of ~ 30 per cent and conclude that binarity cannot be responsible for the Be phenomenon in these wide binaries, although it does not exclude that it can happen in some cases.
+On the other hand, the most likely descendants of close WR+Oe binary systems would be a high mass X-ray binary (HMXB).
+According to Liu, van Paradijs & van den Heuvel (2006), about 60 per cent of HMXBs have a Be star as the non-compact component.
+Of course, these are close systems with the longest reported period being 262.0 d.
+But this high fraction strongly suggests that mass and angular momentum transfer in massive binaries is an important way of spinning up a main-sequence star and leading to the Be/Oe phenomenon.
 The presence of an Oe star in a wide system such as WR137 could indicate that this can also occur in mass transfer in wide systems.
 In this case, however, the SN explosion of the WR component is likely to unbind the system and not lead to a HMXB.

-The measured rotation rate of the O companion of $v \sin i = 220$ km s-1 is indeed faster than the bulk of O stars.
-Ramírez-Agudelo et al. (2013) measured the projected rotation velocities distribution of 216 presumably-single O-type stars in 30 Dor using the VLT-FLAMES Tarantula Survey and found a low-velocity peak at $v \sin i \, \sim \, 80 \ \rm km \ s^{-1}$ with a high velocity tail extending to $v \sin i \sim 600 \text{ km s}^{-1}$ .
-Ramírez-Agudelo et al. (2015) measured the projected rotational velocity of 114 O-type spectroscopic binaries and found that the distribution for the O primaries presents a similar low velocity peak with shoulder at intermediate velocities $(200 < v \sin i < 300 \text{ km s}^{-1})$ .
+The measured rotation rate of the O companion of $v\sin i = 220 \text{ km s}^{-1}$ is indeed faster than the bulk of O stars.
+Ramírez-Agudelo et al. (2013) measured the projected rotation velocities distribution of 216 presumably-single O-type stars in 30 Dor using the VLT-FLAMES Tarantula Survey and found a low-velocity peak at $v \sin i \sim 80 \text{ km s}^{-1}$ with a high-velocity tail extending to $v \sin i \sim$ 600 km s-1.
+Ramírez-Agudelo et al. (2015) measured the projected rotational velocity of 114 O-type spectroscopic binaries and found that the distribution for the O primaries presents a similar low velocity peak with shoulder at intermediate velocities (200 km s-1 $< v \sin i$ $<300 \text{ km s}^{-1}$).
 These results, which are consistent with what has been found from previous studies, strongly suggest that O stars in binaries are formed with the same spin distribution as single stars and that this distribution does not depend on the fact that these stars are in a binary or not.
 Note that Shara et al. (2017) measured the rotation velocities of 8 O companions in WR+O binaries bringing the total number of measurements for such stars to ten.
-They find a much higher average velocity in HeI lines $(348 \text{ km s}^{-1})$ than in HeII lines $(173 \text{ km s}^{-1})$ , which they claim is evidence for strong gravity darkening as a consequence of fast rotation.
-However, this result as been questioned as potentially been caused by an inadequate choice of the pseudo-continuum (Reeve & Howarth 2018), shedding some doubt on the conclusion that O companions in WR+O systems have been spun-up by binary interaction.
+They find a much higher average velocity in He I lines (348 km s-1) than in He II lines (173 km s-1), which they claim is evidence for strong gravity darkening as a consequence of fast rotation.
+However, this result has been questioned as potentially been caused by an inadequate choice of the pseudo-continuum (Reeve & Howarth 2018), shedding some doubt on the conclusion that O companions in WR+O systems have been spun-up by binary interaction.